 How to keep your dog safe and happy this 4th of July

-As many people in the UK celebrate America’s Independence Day on 4th July, as responsible dog owners we need to give a thought to how our much loved pets will enjoy these festivities – or not!
+As many people in the UK celebrate America’s Independence Day on 4th July, as responsible dog owners, we need to consider how our much-loved pets will enjoy these festivities – or not!

-A barbecue get together can be enjoyable; think of all those sausages and burgers your canine friend can enjoy – but this celebration day can be a nightmare if your dog is afraid of fireworks.
-While humans can anticipate the loud bangs from a firework going off, a dog’s heightened senses can make these firework explosions appear much more intense, especially as they don’t realise what is happening.
+A barbecue get-together can be enjoyable; think of all those sausages and burgers your canine friend can enjoy, but this celebration day can be a nightmare if your dog is afraid of fireworks.
+While humans can anticipate the loud bangs of a firework going off, a dog’s heightened senses can make these explosions seem much more intense, especially because they don’t realise what is happening.

 If you intend to leave your dog at home while you go out to party, make sure your dog has a secure room to stay in, perhaps your bedroom, or in a dog cage.
-Provide a radio, TV or even a cool air fan, to provide white noise that may help to calm your dog.
+Provide a radio, TV, or even a cool air fan to provide white noise that may help calm your dog.
 If you have anti-anxiety medication that has been prescribed for your dog by a Vet, administer this to them.

 Desensitisation Training

-If your dog suffers from anxiety with fireworks, it’s not too early to being planning for November 5th celebrations.
-You need to begin desensitisation training well in advance of the event, so that your dog will react in a calm manner.
+If your dog suffers from anxiety with fireworks, it’s not too early to begin planning for the November 5th celebrations.
+You need to start desensitisation training well in advance of the event so that your dog will react calmly.
 While your dog is busy playing games with his favourite toy, have a CD playing in the background with firework sounds, or find some suitable audio files on YouTube.
-Begin at a low level volume and gradually increase the sound level at each training period until he shows no fear or anxiety.
+Begin at a low volume and gradually increase the volume during each training period until he shows no fear or anxiety.
 Likewise, if he shows he is afraid, turn off the player immediately.
-It’s probably too late to begin desensitisation for this year’s Independence Day, but here are some other hints to keep your dog calm during any fireworks.
+It’s probably too late to begin desensitisation for this year’s Independence Day, but here are some other tips to help keep your dog calm during fireworks.

 Remain at home